bluehalo/node-fhir-server-core/README.md

 ## Prerequisites
-[Node.js](https://nodejs.org/en/) version 7.6, but no later than 8.5, and an understanding of [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) usage are required.
+[Node.js](https://nodejs.org/en/) version later than 7.6, but no later than 8.5, and an understanding of [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) usage are required.

 Familiarity of the FHIR specification and whatever database containing the resources will assist in querying data and returning them in a format conforming to specification.